Distance Learning Frequently Asked Questions

 1. What technical skills do I need for online learning?

 For online classes, only minimal to moderate level skills are needed.
+To assess your readiness you can take an online readiness assessment.
 Before enrolling in an online class, you should:

 - Communicate via Mitchell Community College Office 365 email and follow appropriate netiquette